christian-schlichtherle/fun-io/advanced-archive-processing.md

 ## Diffing Two Directories

-The following code diffs a base directory to an update directory and generates a delta ZIP file.
+The following code diffs a base directory to an update directory and generates a delta ZIP file:

 {% highlight java %}
 import java.io.File;